-- 1 Now, in the extract that I've just read out, it seems to me that - 2 there was a discipline problem that wasn't limited to the - 3 evacuation stage but which continued beyond that and, indeed, - 4 that you believe that it is one of the major causes of the fall - 5 of the regime. - 6 Can you enlighten us about what I seem to have understood from - 7 what you were saying on previous days and what you wrote in this - 8 section of your book?
-Thank you. - 9 [15.45.52] - 10 A. When we were speaking earlier, it was in the context of the - 11 victory in Phnom Penh and the immediate aftermath, but that was - 12 not a one-of aberration.
-It was the situation before that, - 13 indeed, at the very beginning at the very beginning of the - 14 guerrilla war in 1968 and the early seventies, it was even more - 15 difficult to impose any kind of harmony because of the - 16 difficulties in communication. - 17 By the mid-seventies I'm talking 1973-1974 communications - 18 improved and it was easier for the Centre to lay down its line. - 19 But still, the central line was conveyed to the zone leaders who - 20 would interpret it after their own fashion.
-And that remained the - 21 case after April 1975 throughout the DK period; there were - 22 considerable variations and great difficulty in harmonizing - 23 policies throughout the country. - 24 I've used the term a "general consensus" because, if you look at - 25 Khmer Rouge policy in the various different areas, there were
+- 1 there was a discipline problem that wasn't limited to the - 2 evacuation stage but which continued beyond that and, indeed, - 3 that you believe that it is one of the major causes of the fall - 4 of the regime. - 5 Can you enlighten us about what I seem to have understood from - 6 what you were saying on previous days and what you wrote in this - 7 section of your book?
+Thank you. - 8 [15.45.52] - 9 A. When we were speaking earlier, it was in the context of the - 10 victory in Phnom Penh and the immediate aftermath, but that was - 11 not a one-of aberration.
+It was the situation before that, - 12 indeed, at the very beginning at the very beginning of the - 13 guerrilla war in 1968 and the early seventies, it was even more - 14 difficult to impose any kind of harmony because of the - 15 difficulties in communication. - 16 By the mid-seventies I'm talking 1973-1974 communications - 17 improved and it was easier for the Centre to lay down its line. - 18 But still, the central line was conveyed to the zone leaders who - 19 would interpret it after their own fashion.
+And that remained the - 20 case after April 1975 throughout the DK period; there were - 21 considerable variations and great difficulty in harmonizing - 22 policies throughout the country. - 23 I've used the term a "general consensus" because, if you look at - 24 Khmer Rouge policy in the various different areas, there were - 25 many things in common.
+There was a basis which everybody adhered